gleijten/LedstripController/README.md

 - controlling 2 ledstrips at once

 My first attempt was with an nodeMCU, but the problem was the lack of sufficient PWM ports.
 I needed 5 PWM ports for each ledstrip.<BR>
-With the release of Arduino Giga R3 wifi, this problems were solved.<BR>
+With the release of Arduino Giga R3 wifi, this problems was solved.<BR>

 Second problem was the interfacing.
 My ledstrips operate on 24VDC.
 The Arduino PWM output signal is only 3.3V After some research and testing a decided to use a fast switching MOSFET with a logic non-inverting MOSFET driver